 - Reduced operational costs by not hiring additional staff during peak delivery or off-hours.

 - Improved building operations related to accepting, sorting, and distributing packages.

 - Improved resident experience in knowing their packages aren’t going to go missing.

-On that last point, a study conducted among residents by residential property ownership group Cortland Partners indicated that 76% strongly preferred designated package retrieval solutions over traditional pickup.
+Also noteworthy: A study conducted among residents by Cortland Partners indicated that 76% strongly preferred designated package retrieval solutions over traditional pickup.
 And 40% said they were more likely to renew their leases if their property provided a package solution.

 Proptech amenities are a sound investment for any apartment.
 As technology becomes more deeply ingrained in all facets of life, it’s time to start implementing it into your properties.
 And if cost is holding you back from offering proptech, consider charging a proptech amenity fee.
 After all, most residents are willing to pay a bit more in exchange for technology that improves their lives.